mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 34 You are selected for advanced training.
 Roll Edu 10+ to gain a roll on the Advanced Education table.
 35 Your order requires you to retest your faith and commitment.
 Roll Psi + Social 10+; if you succeed, gain either a roll on the
 Advanced Education table or a +4 DM to your next Advancement roll.
-36 You are made the custodian of one of the order’s secrets.
+36 You are made the custodian of one of the order's secrets.
 This gains you a Rival but it also gains you Investigate 1.
 Your Referee will decide what that secret is.
 41 Life Event.
 Roll on the Life Events table.
 42 You must face a trial against the forces of darkness.
 Roll Endurance + Survival 9+.
 If you succeed you are promoted.
 If you fail, you are demoted one rank but gain +1 Edu.
-43 Your order’s reputation suffers due to a cultural misunderstanding.
+43 Your order's reputation suffers due to a cultural misunderstanding.
 Roll Int + Advocate 9+ to redeem its reputation.
 If you succeed you gain an Ally.
 If you fail, roll on the Mishap table but you are not ejected from this career.
 44 Temptation comes your way.
 What is it?
 1 An additional Benefit roll.